reidjs/text-scheduler/README.md

    2. `source activate.sh`
    3. `pip install -r requirements.txt`
    4. `python send_scheduled_messages.py`
-4. 💬 If everything went well, you should receive an iMessage text that says "Hello from iMessage!", and an SMS text that says "Hello from SMS!"
+4. 💬 If everything went well, you should receive an iMessage text that says "Hello from iMessage!", an SMS text that says "Hello from SMS!", and a WhatsApp message that says "Hello from WhatsApp".

 # How it works